nguyenhads/rag_system_with_ui_interface/README.md

 6. **Context and Question**: The context retrieved from the VectorDB and the user's question.
 7. **LLM (Large Language Model)**: Processes the context and question to generate an answer.

+   ※ _Interface of this flow was build by Streamlit and Chainlit_

 ## Demo

 ### Smart Document Query System